 |Kill split||If you decide to kill a split due to an alert, the default treatment overrides the existing targeting rules and is returned for all customers.|

-|Dismiss alert||If you decide to dismiss an alert, this alert will be silenced for the remainder of the 30 minute monitoring period.|
+|Dismiss alert||If you decide to dismiss an alert, this alert is silenced for the remainder of the monitor window.|